Ricardopumpkineater69420444/ricardoughh/README.md

 - Memory

 ## Ollama_Check.sh
--Displays information on whether the Ollama service is running or not.
+- Displays information on whether the Ollama service is running or not.
--Verifies the bind address of the Ollama service -Checks the models storage usage
+- Verifies the bind address of the Ollama service
+- Checks the models storage usage
--Displays last failed SSH login attempts.
+- Displays last failed SSH login attempts.

 ## Ollama_Health_Check: Performs a health check by verifying and checks status of HEALTH, WARNING, CRITICAL.
 - The Service status